-5.1 Approved test methods
+4.1 Approved test methods

-The test methods used by the Approved Laboratories must be those specified in the Standards or updated methods as communicated by REAL (e.g. stated in the latest approved laboratory reporting templates).
+The test methods used by the Approved Laboratories must be those specified in the Standards or updated methods as communicated by REAL (e.g., stated in the latest approved laboratory reporting templates).
 Approved Laboratories must follow the instructions specified in these test methods and any additional instructions specified in the Approved Laboratory's own validated standard operating procedures.
+Where published test methods are withdrawn, and an alternative is not specified publicly, the use of a withdrawn method or current alternatives should be discussed and agreed with REAL.